Interface In Java Interview Questions

 • No, we cannot instantiate an interface

-• Since interface doesn’t have a constructor and contains only abstract methods and constants, therefore, we don’t need to instantiate
+• Since the interface doesn’t have a constructor and contains only abstract methods and constants, therefore, we don’t need to instantiate

-• Instead implementing classes provide concrete implementation for these abstract methods and constants can be accessed using <interfaceName>.<variableName>
+• Instead, implementing classes provide concrete implementation for these abstract methods, and constants can be accessed using <interfaceName>.<variableName>

 Post-Java 8 release,